Awake Surgery in the Present and Future

 As mentioned above, local anesthesia is utilized when a patient is awake during surgery.
 The surgeon wears gloves, a mask, and eye protection when numbing medication is injected throughout the surgical site.
 An N95 mask is not required but a ‘surgeon’s mask’ is recommended.
 Minimal sedation is common.
 The relaxation is achieved with medications by mouth and/or laughing gas.
 The awake patient inhales room air and maintains control of breathing.

 In contrast, general anesthesia results in an unconscious patient and requires support of the airway and breathing.
 Medications are delivered by intravenous (IV) access and the lungs.
 Supplemental oxygen is given through a laryngeal mask or an endotracheal tube.
 During general anesthesia, depending on the surgeon, numbing medication may or may not be placed.
 The doctors at Ideal Face and Body understand the power of local anesthetic, therefore it is always injected when general anesthesia is administered.
-See link: https://idealfaceandbody.com/meet-sarah-yovino/, to learn more about Dr. Sarah Yovino MD, double board certified physician, who leads these deeper levels of anesthesia at Ideal Face and Body.
+See link: http://idealfaceandbody.com/meet-sarah-yovino/, to learn more about Dr. Sarah Yovino MD, double board certified physician, who leads these deeper levels of anesthesia at Ideal Face and Body.

 Some Benefits of Awake Surgery